Intuitive Machines Nova-C: IM-2 (Athena)

 A collaboration to demonstrate 4G cellular connectivity, in partnership with Nokia Bell Labs and NASA will be aboard the lander.
 Nokia's equipment is a Network-In-a-Box and was to connect the Nova-C lander with Lunar Outpost's MAPP rover and IM's Micro-Nova Hopper.
 This 4G/LTE network will provide more bandwidth than the more conventional ultra high frequency (UHF) systems used for space communication.
 Nokia says they hope that future missions will use shared infrastructure to interlink bases on the lunar surface.

+IM-2 Athena was launched on 27 February 2025.
 The Athena lander fell on its side when landing on 6 March 2025, but its instruments remained partially functional (albeit with a reduced downlink capacity) for a few hours before power ran out, so the mission was judged a partial failure.
 On March 13, Intuitive Machines shared that, like on the IM-1 mission, the Athena's altimeter had failed during landing, leaving its onboard computer without an accurate altitude reading.
 As a result, the spacecraft struck a plateau, tipped over, and skidded across the lunar surface, rolling once or twice before settling inside the crater.
 The company's CEO compared it to a baseball player sliding into a base.
-During the slide, the spacecraft rolled once or twice, before coming to rest inside the crater.
 The impact also kicked up regolith that coated the solar panels in dust, further degrading their performance.